 Federal regulations (45 CFR 46.102(f)) define human subject as “a living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual or (2) identifiable private information.”
 Private information includes information that an individual can reasonably expect will not be made public, and information about behavior that an individual can reasonably expect will not be observed or recorded.
 Identifiable means that the identity of the individual is or may readily be ascertained by the investigator or associated with the information.

-Research Involving Human Subjects will not be funded unless a protocol has been approved by the IRB and received by CUSE.
+Research Involving Human Subjects will not be reviewed unless a protocol has been approved by the IRB and received by CUSE.

 PLEASE NOTE: Grant applications which do not include all of these elements are considered incomplete and will not be reviewed.

-In order to accept CUSE funds, grant recipients must return the following documents to the CUSE office by the date stated in the award letter:
+In order to accept CUSE funds, grant recipients must return the following documents to the CUSE:

 - NDI Approval for University-sponsored travel to countries outside the United States (including all applicable waivers, GeoBlue health insurance verification, STEP program registration, a copy of your passport, and completion of the online safety summit)

-If these items are not received by the specified date, CUSE will assume the grant has been declined and will redistribute the funds to alternate applicants.
+If these items are not received, CUSE will assume the grant has been declined and will redistribute the funds to alternate applicants.